Sarah Edwards | January 30, 2023

 As a debt settlement company, TurboDebt helps consumers negotiate with creditors to lower the overall amount due or secure better loan terms.
 It also offers assistance in connecting consumers to debt relief programs that help them regain control of their finances.

-As of January 2023, TurboDebt boasts roughly 2,300 customer reviews and an overall rating of 4.9, which seems impressive on the surface for such a young company.
+As of January 2024, TurboDebt reviews on Google earn it an average rating of 4.8 out of 5 stars from more than 2,300 customer reviews, which seems impressive on the surface for such a young company.

 A casual survey of the company’s reviews indicates that some customers are pleased with the simplicity of the process and the company’s commitment to customer service.
 For example, one client praises a TurboDebt representative: “I was in over my head and he showed me a way out.”